DPMM FC: Beginnings in Brunei (1994–2004)

-Joining Malaysian league
+Joining the Malaysian league (2005–2008)

-In 2005, DPMM FC stopped playing in Brunei's domestic league and joined the Malaysia Premier League (the second tier of Malaysian football) as a foreign-based team, replacing the Brunei representative team.
-The club was then promoted to the top tier of Malaysian football, Malaysian Super League, where they finished in 3rd place in their first season (2006–07).
+In 2005, DPMM stopped playing in Brunei's domestic league and joined the Malaysia Premier League (the second tier of Malaysian football) as a foreign-based team, replacing the Brunei representative team.
+The club was then promoted to the top tier of Malaysian football, Malaysia Super League via the play-offs after a 2–1 aggregate victory over Pahang.
+They then remarkably finished in 3rd place in their first season in the top tier (2006–07).
 In the following season (2007–08), they finished in 10th place.
 They then had to leave the Malaysia Super League due to the deregistration of the Brunei Football Association by the Registrar of Societies.

-Since 2004, DPMM FC had also competed annually in the Singapore Cup (a knock-out tournament which the Football Association of Singapore invites a number of teams from other countries to take part in alongside Singaporean clubs).
+Since 2004, DPMM had also competed annually in the Singapore Cup (a knock-out tournament which the Football Association of Singapore invites a number of teams from other countries to take part in alongside Singaporean clubs).
+The team had participated in every edition of the cup from 2004 to 2019, and 2023 to 2025.

-S.League, and suspension
+Joining the Singapore league, and suspension (2009)

-After leaving the Malaysia Super League, DPMM FC joined Singapore's S.League for the 2009 season, becoming the first team in the league to play their home matches outside Singapore.
+After leaving the Malaysia Super League, DPMM joined Singapore's S.League for the 2009 season, becoming the first team in the league to play their home matches outside Singapore at the Hassanal Bolkiah National Stadium.
 The club quickly made an impact on the Singapore football scene by winning the Singapore League Cup in June 2009.
-They defeated the Singapore Armed Forces Football Club (SAFFC) in the final on penalties after the match had ended in a 1–1 draw.
+They defeated the SAFFC in the final on penalties after the match had ended in a 1–1 draw.
 However, on 30 September that year, FIFA suspended the Brunei Football Association for government interference in its affairs.
 This meant that teams from Brunei were no longer allowed to compete in tournaments run by other national member associations.
-The Football Association of Singapore appealed to FIFA to allow DPMM FC to finish the S.League season, but the appeal was rejected.
+The Football Association of Singapore appealed to FIFA to allow DPMM to finish the S.League season, but the appeal was rejected.
 The results of all DPMM's league matches for 2009 were therefore expunged.

-Lifting of suspension, and success in Singapore
+Lifting of suspension, success in Singapore (2012–2015)

 After 20 months of being suspended, FIFA has decided to lift the suspension off Brunei Darussalam.
 This means that the national team as well as the football teams from Brunei Darussalam are allowed to join any football competitions under FIFA.
-DPMM re-entered the S.League in 2012, and became dominant after the arrival of former English Premier League manager Steve Kean in 2014.
+DPMM re-entered the S.League in the 2012 season, and became dominant after the arrival of former English Premier League manager Steve Kean in 2014.
 They won their first S.League title in 2015, a year after losing ground in the final fixture of the 2014 season.